Palmerston North–Gisborne Line: Passenger services

 In 1968 and 1971, cuts were made to the services as the railcars wore out, and on 6 November 1972, they were cancelled entirely on the Wellington to Napier run and replaced by the Endeavour, which was modelled on the successful Southerner.
 Railcars survived on the run through to Gisborne until 30 May 1976, when they were replaced by an extension of the Endeavour.
 It ran once daily in each direction, but its quality gradually declined during the 1980s as the rolling stock was reallocated to other trains; this included the removal of a buffet car, necessitating lengthy refreshment stops in Napier and Palmerston North.
 On 8 March 1988, Cyclone Bola significantly damaged the line between Napier and Gisborne, resulting in the truncation of passenger services to Napier.
 Passenger services never ran beyond Napier in regular service again.

 On 11 December 1989, the Endeavour was replaced by the Bay Express.
 This train restored the standards of the original 1972 Endeavour, and it operated throughout the 1990s.
 Declining patronage and an unwillingness on the part of Tranz Scenic to replace the decades-old rolling stock meant that the Bay Express was cancelled from 7 October 2001.
 Since this time, the PNGL has been entirely freight only.
+In 2017 a report said one of the restrictions was a 70 kph on the whole line.